JuniMay/syc/README.md

 - [x] Temporary symbol duplication in the symbol table.
   - Fixed.
 The actual problem is that if there is a while/if/else, the block will be added twice: once by the driver and another time by the while/if/else statement.
+- [ ] Fix `getelementptr` for array parameter that is treated as pointer (no first index).
+- [ ] Fix array-type parameter/argument passing.
 - [ ] Optimize `86_long_code2.sy`.